dry-rb/dry-rails/docsite/source/index.html.md

 3. You can tweak the system container via an initializer, it can be called however you want, but the convention that we use is to call it `config/initializers/system.rb`
 4. Bootable components are expected to be found in `config/system/*.rb` files

+The railtie supports code-reloading in development mode - `Container`, `Import` and boot files get reloaded upon every request (or when you manually `reload!` in the console).

 ## Using auto-registration

 Currently, the railtie **does not make any assumptions about your directory/file structure**.
 This means you are expected to specify where your components are located.
 Here's an example: